 Even though support and some other divorce-related debts cannot be discharged in a Chapter 7 case, they can often be managed in a Chapter 13 case.
 Chapter 13 is a repayment plan under the protection of the bankruptcy court.
 It is a global management plan in that all of the debtor’s debts are treated in the plan in some way.

-What Are Priority Debts?
-The bankruptcy code prioritizes debts to ensure that some debts are paid before others when there aren’t enough resources to pay 100 percent of creditors’ claims.
-For instance, domestic support obligations have a high priority but most other unsecured debts, like credit cards and medical bills, are assigned a lower priority.
-This becomes important in a Chapter 13 case when the debtor doesn’t make enough money and cannot make a high enough payment over the course of the plan to pay all her obligations.
+The bankruptcy code prioritizes debts to ensure that some debts are paid before others when there aren’t enough resources to pay 100% of creditors’ claims.
+For instance, domestic support obligations have a high priority, but most other unsecured debts, like credit cards and medical bills, are assigned a lower priority.
+This becomes important in a Chapter 13 case when the debtor doesn’t make enough money and cannot make a high enough payment throughout the plan to pay all of their obligations.

-For a Chapter 13 plan to be approved by the court, it has to pay off certain high priority debts over a three to five year period.
-(The length of the plan depends on the income of the debtor’s family.)
+For a Chapter 13 plan to be approved by the court, it has to pay off certain high priority debts between three and five years.
+The exact length of the plan depends on the income of the debtor’s family.
 Those priority debts include non-dischargeable support and property division obligations.
-Priority debts do not include obligations that arise out of hold harmless agreements or the provisions we described as cash in lieu of assets.
+Priority debts do not include obligations that arise out of hold harmless agreements or any cash payments in lieu of assets.
 Those two are treated like credit cards and medical bills.

-Unpaid Non-Priority Debts Will Be Discharged in Chapter 13: When the debtors doesn’t have enough disposable income to pay all her obligations, she can still propose a repayment plan that pays at least those priority debts.
-To the extent she has anything left over, the low priority creditors will share that in proportion to what they're owed.
+When the debtor doesn’t have enough disposable income to pay all their obligations, they can still propose a repayment plan that pays at least those priority debts.
+To the extent they have anything left over, the low priority creditors will share that in proportion to what they're owed.

 Let's go back to Mila and Roger for an example.
-Mila pays child support to Roger, but when she lost her job, she couldn’t pay and the child support arrearages are now $15,000.
+Mila pays child support to Roger, but when she lost her job, she couldn’t pay and the child support debt is now $15,000.
 When she gets a new job, she decides to file a Chapter 13 case.
-She will pay off that $15,000 over a five year plan.
+She will pay off that $15,000 over a five-year plan.
 She also has $20,000 in credit card debt and the $50,000 she owes Roger for his portion of the home equity.
-After paying all her reasonable and necessary expenses each month, she only has $400 left over to devote to her Chapter 13 plan.
-Approximately $250 of the $400 payment will have to go to Roger to pay off the $15,000 by the end of the five year plan.
-The Chapter 13 trustee will keep $15 as his fee for administering the case.
-That leaves $135 a month, or $8,100 total over 60 months for all the other creditors.
+After paying all her reasonable and necessary expenses each month, she only has $400 left to devote to her Chapter 13 plan.
+Approximately $250 of the $400 payment will have to go to Roger to pay off the $15,000 by the end of the five-year plan.
+The Chapter 13 trustee will keep $15 as their fee for administering the case.
+That leaves $135 a month for all other creditors, or $8,100 total over the five years of Mila's Chapter 13 plan.

-At the end of Mila’s 60-month Chapter 13 plan, Roger will be paid in full on his support claim, but the other creditors will have received less than 12 percent of their claims.
-It makes no difference because under the bankruptcy code, Mila has put forth her best effort and she has paid Roger’s priority claim.
+At the end of Mila’s 60-month Chapter 13 plan, Roger will be paid in full on his support claim, but the other creditors will have received just a fraction of their claims.
+It makes no difference because, under the bankruptcy code, Mila has put forth her best effort and prioritized child support payments.
 The rest of her debt will be discharged.
 The other creditors have to be satisfied with what they’ve gotten.